descope/python-sdk/README.md

     refresh_token = jwt_response[REFRESH_SESSION_TOKEN_NAME].get("jwt")
 ```

 To verify a magic link, your redirect page must call the validation function on the token (`t`) parameter (`https://your-redirect-address.com/verify?t=<token>`).
-There's no other function to that
-page:
+Once the token is verified, the session polling will a valid `jwt_response`.

 ```python
 try: